 “A conference for mind expanding conversations and international networking”

 – Martin Payne, The British Museum

-Museum Ideas 2019 – the eighth edition of the annual London-based international conference – will challenge the status quo, promote representation and collaborative cultural democracy, explore new models of collaborative and socially engaged participatory practice, activism, progressive public engagement and much more – sharing pioneering ideas that will help shape and support change in museums around the world.
+Museum Ideas 2019 – the eighth edition of the annual international conference – will challenge the status quo, promote representation and collaborative cultural democracy, explore new models of socially engaged participatory practice and much more – sharing pioneering ideas that will help shape and support change in museums around the world.
 The conference will welcome delegates from 26 countries – from Brazil to Romania, Denmark to Australia, Canada to India.

 Each year the conference brings together a deliberately eclectic group of speakers and challenges them to share transformative ideas in concise, powerful talks.
 The aim is for delegates to be inspired by perspectives outside their own specialism and locality.
-We want delegates to be inspired by speakers who can spark change in unexpected ways.
+We want delegates to be challenged by speakers who can spark change in unexpected ways.
 What unites the conference is the passion, commitment and enthusiasm of contributors along with their desire to share valuable expertise and experience.